pcperini-historic/PyPKPass/README.md

 Builtin support for transporting PKPasses.
 Pre-rolled Flask-based support for PassKit webServices.

+### A Certified Mess ###
+Like all Apple endeavors, the amount of signature hoops one must jump through to create a `.pkpass` is immense.
+However, PyPKPass attempts to reduce the amount of strife on you by requiring only 2 files for certification.
+1. The WWDR Certificate, in `.pem` format.
+This is a global certificate, and cand be found [here](http://developer.apple.com/certificationauthority/AppleWWDRCA.cer).
+(Warning: I believe developer credentials are required)
+2. The private key of your pass type, in `.p12` format.
+This can be gotten by opening Keychain Access.app, finding your Pass Type ID certificate (which you made [here](https://developer.apple.com/ios/manage/passtypeids/index.action), right?), and exporting the _PRIVATE KEY_ as a `.p12` file.
+You'll need both of these files for signing passes.
+If you have any problems, Google around (there's plenty of tutorials out there) or feel free to email me.

 ### PKPass ###
 - `passTypeIdentifier`: Pass type identifier, as issued by Apple.
 The value must correspond with your signing certificate.
 - `serialNumber`: Serial number that uniquely identifies the pass.
 No two passes with the same pass type identifier may have the same serial number.